 - Each participant must register online in order to be officially entered and eligible to run.
 Participants certify that they are medically fit to run and fulfill the previously-listed employment requirements.

-- Each company must register a minimum of four entrants to form ONE complete team: a male team of four men - OR - a female team of four women - OR - a mixed team of two men and two women.
-Companies are only required to have one team of four, after which, any number of company participants are welcome.
+- Each company must register a minimum of ONE complete team: a male team of four men - OR - a female team of four women - OR - a mixed team of two men and two women to participate in the Corporate Challenge.
 Incomplete teams and individual entries will not be accepted.

 Return to top